Best Wilson Golf Clubs 2024

 Could be more forgiving

 A classic Anser style blade putter that has been given the Wilson Staff treatment, the Model BL22 is a very well put together putter that delivers everything you could want from a classic blade.
 The club has been milled from 304 stainless steel that gives it a very classy look.
-It comes with a very cool milled face pattern that delivers a soft feel, as it has less points of contact with the ball on impact.
+It also comes with a very cool milled face pattern that delivers a soft feel, as it has less points of contact with the ball on impact.

 At address, it boasts a long profile with a short black alignment line that offers a very clear aiming guide.
 Out of the center of the club, the feel was excellent, but if you're slightly off, the quality of the milled head delivers instant feedback and still provides a nice roll on the ball.
-It comes with a standard Lamkin Deep Edge grip which has a pistol style and is made from a Genesis Material that feels like rubber and should stand the test of time.
+It comes with a standard Lamkin Deep Edge grip, which has a pistol style and is made from a Genesis Material that feels like rubber and should stand the test of time.

 Wilson Staff Model TM22 Putter